bvtvusn/dfb/SPEC.md

 **Top-level layout**
 1. Header (first line): `DFB V1`
 2. Control block (ASCII `KEY: value` lines), terminated by one blank line. **Required** key:
    - `SEPARATOR: <separator-line>` — a long, newline-free ASCII string (preferrably including a UUID); generate a fresh separator per-archive.
+The separator separates each file in the bundle.
 3. Entries (zero or more).
 Each entry:
    - A line exactly equal to the separator.
    - A metadata block (`KEY: value` lines), terminated by a blank line.